Müllheim–Mulhouse railway: Resumption of scheduled passenger services

 The track has also been studied as an option for a rail link to EuroAirport Basel Mulhouse Freiburg.
 The railway companies of France, Germany and Switzerland proposed, in a memorandum prepared in 2003 and called Trinationale platform Basiliensis, that goods originating in France and Switzerland and continuing on the German Rhine Valley Railway use the Müllheim-Mulhouse route as the preferred future option for bypassing the bottleneck in Basel.
 This would require the construction of a new south curve at Müllheim.

 There have been demands from the Upper Rhine region for an extension of the LGV Rhin-Rhône TGV line, which was commissioned in 2011, to Freiburg.
 As part of the preliminary studies for the 2003 Federal Transport Infrastructure Plan (Bundesverkehrswegeplan), an upgrade of the section on the German side of the Rhine to two tracks and permitting speeds of up to 160 km/h was estimated to cost €40 million.
 It was decided not to include the project in the Plan.

-Since 9 December 2012, there are up to seven services daily between Müllheim and Mulhouse, with at least one pair of trains running directly to and from Freiburg Hauptbahnhof.
+Since 9 December 2012, there have been up to seven services daily between Müllheim and Mulhouse, with at least one pair of trains running directly to and from Freiburg Hauptbahnhof.
 Since then, a French X 73900 (called Baleine Bleue in French and Blauwal in German, meaning "blue whale") has been used, which also stops in Bantzenheim.

-Since the end of August 2013, a pair of TGVs run between Freiburg and Paris on the line.
+Between the end of August 2013 and December 2018, a pair of TGVs ran between Freiburg and Paris on the line.

-After the completion of the third and fourth tracks as part of the Karlsruhe–Basel high speed line, an hourly service from Mulhouse via Müllheim and Freiburg to Sasbach is envisaged under the Breisgau S-Bahn 2020 proposal.
+After the completion of the third and fourth tracks as part of the Karlsruhe–Basel high-speed line, an hourly service from Mulhouse via Müllheim and Freiburg to Sasbach is envisaged under the Breisgau S-Bahn 2020 proposal.